-On January 1, 2019, the Company adopted ASU No. 2016-02, Leases (Topic 842).
 The Company determines if an arrangement is a lease at inception.
 Balances related to operating leases are included in operating lease right-of-use ("ROU") assets and current and non-current operating lease liabilities in the consolidated balance sheets.

 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized as of the commencement date based on the present value of lease payments over the lease term.
+Operating lease ROU assets and liabilities are recognized as of the commencement date based on the present value of lease payments over the lease terms.
 Lease terms will include options to extend or terminate the lease when it is reasonably certain that the Company will either exercise or not exercise the option to renew or terminate the lease.
 The discount rate for the lease is the rate implicit in the lease unless that rate cannot be readily determined.
-As the Company's leases do not provide an implicit rate, the Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
-Lease expense for lease payments is recognized on a straight-line basis over the lease term (see also Note 2q and Note 6).
+As the Company leases do not provide an implicit rate, the Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+The Company also elected the practical expedient to not separate lease and non-lease components for its leases (see also Note 6).

-h.
+k.
 Property and equipment

-- 1) Property and equipment are stated at cost, net of accumulated depreciation and amortization. - 2) The Company's property and equipment are depreciated by the straight-line method on the basis of their estimated useful life.
+- 1) Property and equipment are stated at cost, net of accumulated depreciation and amortization. - 2) The Company's property and equipment are depreciated by the straight-line method on the basis of their estimated useful life. - All Company's property and equipment is located in Israel.

-Annual rates of depreciation are as follows:
+The depreciation period is as follows:

 Years

 Computer equipment 3

 Greenhouse equipment 4 - 10

 Office furniture 7 - 17

 Laboratory equipment 4 - 5

-Leasehold improvements 5
+Leasehold improvements

 Vehicles 4-7

-Greenhouse equipment - agricultural equipment used in the tobacco production greenhouse.

-Leasehold improvements are amortized by the straight-line method over the expected lease term, which is shorter than the estimated useful life of the improvements.
+- Greenhouse equipment agricultural equipment used in the tobacco production greenhouse. - Leasehold improvements are amortized by the straight-line method over the shorter of the lease term or useful economic life.

-i.
-Impairment in value of long-lived assets
+COLLPLANT BIOTECHNOLOGIES LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS l.
+Impairment of long-lived assets